 Rev Adam Poe’s brother Charles, not a minister, was the father of Gen Orlando Metcalf Poe.
 Orlando served as a Colonel under Gen Sherman on the march to Savannah.
 As Sherman’s chief engineer he orchestrated the burning of Atlanta, for which action he was honored by Sherman and hated by the entire confederacy.

 Rev Adam Poe’s son and two nephews have quite a record.
 They were Union men.
 Their loyalties were deeply felt.
 They were fearless soldiers much like their great grandfather Adam and his brother Andrew who were famed for their Revolutionary War service and their frontier battles with the Indians along the Ohio River in southern Beaver County, PA.
-The Revolutionary War militiaman, Andrew, engaged the Wyandot Indian Chief Bigfoot in hand to hand combat in arguably most famous bit of history of the Ohio frontier.
+The Revolutionary War militiaman, Andrew, engaged the Wyandot Indian Chief Bigfoot in hand to hand combat in arguably the most famous bit of history of the Ohio frontier.

 Rev Adam Poe’s son and two nephews were first cousins once removed from the steamboat captains of Georgetown, PA: Andrew, Jacob, Adam W, Thomas W, and George W. I often wonder whether paths crossed.
 Could my PA steamboat captains have transported their OH cousins to their Union duty stations in the western theater?
 Think about that for a few moments.